TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Applications of

 We present the O-C plots for both modes of the \tranf{} analysis in the left plots of Figure \ref{fig:WASP-126b_O-C}, with the associated Lomb-Scargle periodograms on the right.
 The top row are the results for the ``coupled'' LDC run, and the bottom row are the results for ``independent'' LDCs.
 The solid horizontal lines on the Lomb-Scargle periodograms represent the false alarm probabilities of 10, 5, and 1~per~cent from bottom to top, calculated using {\sc astropy} routines \citep{astropy:2013, astropy:2018}.
+For the ``independent'' LDCs, the O-C plot has a reduced chi-squared value of $\chi_R=$0.87, whilst the ``coupled'' LDC O-C gives $\chi_R=$0.85.
 We find that there are no periodicities of statistical significance within the O-C data for either the ``coupled'' or ``independent'' LDC runs, and consequently conclude that there is no evidence of TTVs that would be indicative of a second planet in the WASP-126 system, in agreement with the findings of \citet{WASP-126c_no-evidence}.

-An interesting observation from the O-C plots in Figure \ref{fig:WASP-126b_O-C} is that there is a clear offset from zero in the case of the ``independent'' LDC results.
-This would suggest that the predicted ephemerides obtained without using LDTk to inform the LDC fitting are less accurate.
-For the ``independent'' LDCs, the O-C plot has a reduced chi-squared value of $\chi_R=5.15$, whilst the ``coupled'' LDC O-C gives $\chi_R=3.12$.

-The approach to fitting taken by \tranf{} differs to the previous studies of \citet{WASP-126b_TTVs} and \citet{WASP-126c_no-evidence}. \citet{WASP-126b_TTVs} uses a simultaneous 2nd order detrending polynomial but, unlike \tranf{}, it is not explicitly constructed to be flux-conserving.
-They do however use LDTk in their handling of LDCs, but not to directly inform the likelihood of trial parameters.
+The approach to fitting taken by \tranf{} differs to both \citet{WASP-126b_TTVs} and \citet{WASP-126c_no-evidence}, and consequently this result can be taken to be an independent verification of the findings of \citet{WASP-126c_no-evidence}. \citet{WASP-126b_TTVs} uses a simultaneous 2nd order detrending polynomial but this is is not explicitly constructed to be depth-conserving.
+They do, however, use LDTk in their handling of LDCs, but not to directly inform the likelihood of trial parameters.
 Instead, \citet{WASP-126b_TTVs} uses LDTk to find the highest likelihood LDC values for the host parameters and \textit{TESS} filter and fixes the values here.
 We note however that the host parameters used by \citet{WASP-126b_TTVs} for this do not exactly match those of \citep{WASP-126b_discovery}, as indicated in Table \ref{tab:WASP-126b_results}, and it is unclear where the alternative value of host metallicity originates from.